Travel Report: Shenzhen International Garden and Flower Expo Park, China.

 February 2018.
 Parks and temples… temples and parks… China!
 I try to limit myself to just one or two parks per trip these days, knowing that in most cases the green spaces on offer feel like much of a muchness for a grisly old China veteran like myself.
 For our explorations in the city of Shenzhen, Wonderboy and I hadn’t even planned on hitting Shenzhen International Garden and Flower Expo Park.
 But then we ended up stumbling upon it, which is easier than you’d think considering the park covers a whopping 660.000 square meters.
 Seduced by the call of live operatic singing, we found the place positively crammed with excited locals out for an afternoon stroll for Chinese New Year bank holiday.

-February 2018.
-Having opened its doors in 2004, Shenzhen International Garden and Flower Expo Park now holds National Key Park status, as awarded by The Chinese government.
-First timers in China will no doubt be utterly enchanted by the place, stuffed as it is with a million and one things to see and do.
+Having opened its doors in 2004, Shenzhen International Garden and Flower Expo Park holds National Key Park status from the Chinese government.
+First timers in China will find themselves utterly enchanted, stuffed as it is with a million and one things to see and do.
 This giant peacock hedge sculpture serves as a good meeting point near the park entrance.

-February 2018.
-It’s quite a climb to get up to the park’s hilly forest trails, so we had to roll up our sleeves that day and haul ourself up the seemingly never-ending staircases to get onto the woodland paths.
+It’s quite a climb to get up to the park’s hilly forest trails.
+Hence we had to roll up our sleeves and haul ourselves up the seemingly never-ending staircases.

-February 2018.
-There are over three kilometres of wooded trails to follow in Shenzhen International Garden and Flower Expo Park.
-Some parts can be walked via a boardwalk, while elsewhere the going can get a bit scrambly.
+There are over three kilometres of trails to follow.
+Some can be negotiated via a boardwalk, while elsewhere the going can get a bit scrambly.
 In any case it’s all worth it, with gorgeous trees and plants to enjoy every step of the way.
-And, as an added bonus, there were plenty more additions to my Sittin’ doin’ nothin’ archives.

-At some point Wonderboy and I came out at Mingcui Lake, where kids go paddling in the murky green water and try to catch fish with their nets.
+At some point Wonderboy and I came out at Mingcui Lake, where kids go paddling in the murky green water.
+Elsewhere, others tried their hands at catching fish with nets.
 It’s a beautiful scene, especially with Blessing Pagoda soaring out of the treetops in the background.

 For more on my adventures in the city, check out my other reports on Shenzhen.